Dorian mode chord chart

 Comments

-The second table show four-note chords, but it can of course be extended to five-note chords as well.
-One of the most noticeable changes compared to the first table is the vi chord that change from a diminished triad to half-diminished.
+The second table shows four-note chords, but it can of course be extended to five-note chords as well.
+A notable change compared to the first table is the vi chord that converts from a diminished triad to half-diminished.

-This is for example a good way to find progression based on Roman numerals.
-For example, the very common jazz progression iim7 - IV7 - VIImaj7 can be demonstrated in several modes and variations:
+For example, the very common jazz progression iim7 - IV7 - VIImaj7 (same as iim7 - V7 - Imaj7 in a non-Dorian context) can be demonstrated in several variations:

 Dm7 - G7 - Cmaj7 (D Dorian)